gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 He is a scholar.
 He has mastered philosophy, law, medicine, theology.
-He has spent his life in his study — surrounded by books, instruments, scrolls — and he has reached the end of knowledge and found it empty.
+He has spent his life in his study, surrounded by books, instruments, scrolls, and he has reached the end of knowledge and found it empty.